healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 The Elite has a standard one-touch switch with no digital display or temperature control (+1).
 However, the power switch is awkwardly positioned right below the lid button (-1).

-The kettle doesn’t have an indicator light inside the switch like many of its peers.
+The kettle doesn’t have an indicator light inside the switch like many of its counterparts.
 Thankfully, the carafe still has a blue LED ring to let you know the kettle is running (+2).

-The kettle has an automatic shutoff feature which will activate when the thermo fuse detects that the temperature has reached boiling point (+2).
-Keep in mind that this feature will not kick in if you leave the lid open.
-If you do, however, you still don’t have to worry about overheating because the kettle’s boil-dry protection feature will turn off the kettle when no water is present (+2).
+The kettle has an automatic shutoff feature.This is activated by the thermo fuse when the temperature reaches boiling point (+2).
+This feature won’t work if the lid is not closed, but the boil-dry protection feature will turn off the kettle when no water is present (+2).

 ### 7.0 - Ease of Use